shoban113/MnistFNN-Assignment/README.md

 MnistFNN is a copy of the original git by YH

-newMnistFNN is my retype version where i changed seed value to 4321
+newMnistFNN is my retyped version where i changed seed value to 4321